Biomaterials-for-Medical-Devices-AI/BioFEFI/docs/users/data_visualisation.md

 The page provides the following visualisation tools:

 ### Target Variable Distribution
-Visualize the distribution of your target variable using histograms and KDE (Kernel Density Estimation).
+Visualise the distribution of your target variable using histograms and KDE (Kernel Density Estimation).

 - **Show KDE**: Toggle to include a KDE curve.
 - **Number of Bins**: Adjust the number of bins in the histogram.